Fei-au/lc/leetcode.md

   - Slow pointer and fast pointer
     - fast pointer move twice as slow pointer
     - fast pointer move n steps (n from questions) in advance
+  - For rotate problem, reverse and reverse part could achieve rotate effect
+  - Use two pointers to reverse a string / list, by
+    - exchange two pointer if left < right
+    - use start and len-1-start and loop [start,(len-start)//2]
+    - use left and right, and loop [left,left+(right-left)//2], len is right-left+1
   -
 - Sliding Window
   Normally need two pointers